 - Knowledge capture is the hardest part of knowledge management

 - The introduction of new knowledge management technology is enough for knowledge-sharing success

 - All knowledge management technologies are born equal

 - End users will automatically adopt and use self-service and self-help technologies/capabilities (because they do so in their personal lives)

 There are of course other potential root causes that might have adversely impacted or will adversely impact your organization’s and IT service desk’s use of knowledge management capabilities, including the enabling technology itself.
-But a more important list to consider is that of the actions that should be taken to get your knowledge management initiative right.
+But a more important list to consider is that of the actions that should be taken to put your knowledge management issues right.

 7 Tips for Getting Knowledge Management Right for Self-Service

-If you’d like to find out more about the actions that should be taken, please attend this live webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
+If you’d like to find out more about the actions that should be taken with knowledge management issues, please attend this live webinar: “7 Tips for Getting Knowledge Management Right for Self-Service.”
 I’m teaming up with EasyVista to explain how to create the best possible knowledge management environment for self-service success.
 For more details and to register, please click here: https://hubs.ly/H0dBK6V0

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.